x509cert/TokenDumper/README.md

 Usage is:

-## TokenDumper
+    TokenDumper
 This will dump the process token of the current process, which is TokenDumper running as you!
 Not very exciting.

-## TokenDumper -l
+    TokenDumper -l

-That's an 'l' as in list.
+That's a lower-case 'L', as in list.
 This will list all the processes on the current machine.
 If you're looking for a specific process, you could do something like:

-## TokenDumper -l | findstr notepad
+    TokenDumper -l | findstr notepad

+Once you have a pid, you can use the following:

-## TokenDumper -p nnnn
+    TokenDumper -p nnnn

 This will dump the token of the process using it's process identity, which is a number.

-## TokenDumper -h
+    TokenDumper -h
 Get help and version info.